Desbloqueie Recursos Exclusivos

 So, the electromagnetic force, the force that holds us together,

-Então a força eletromagnética, a força que nos mantém inteiros,
+Então, a força eletromagnética, a força que nos mantém unidos,

 gets stronger as you go to higher temperatures.